The Course

 Before The Walking Dead, before The Omen, and even before the Book of Revelation, there were prophecies, songs, and stories about the end of the world—tales of fire and renewal, deceivers and saviors, chaos and cosmic judgment.

-SESSION 1: The End Foretold — Ancient Prophecies, Portents, and Signs
+SESSION 1: The End Foretold — Christian Eschatology

 We begin with the foundational apocalyptic texts: the Book of Revelation.
 What is Christian Eschatology (studies of the end times)?
 Why is there so much variety within the Christian denominations about this New Testament book?
 We will examine the history of Apocalyptic literature, with its emphasis on recurring signs—earthquakes, societal collapse, moral breakdown, and the rise of an adversary figure—and ask: are these literal predictions, symbolic warnings, or both?